Systematic Repentance: a structured approach to change

 Thus, when Jesus asks you and me to 'repent,' He is inviting us to change our mind, our knowledge, our spirit—even the way we breathe.
 He is asking us to change the way we love, think, serve, spend our time, treat our wives, teach our children, and even care for our bodies. -April 2019,Priesthood Session

 Repentance is a complete change.
-Making those kinds of deep changes are difficult.
+Making those kinds of deep changes is difficult.
 I've discovered that how we approach repentance makes a big difference.
 When I add structure and daily accountability to my repentance process, I feel like I am progressing faster because I can begin to measure how I am improving.
-This kind of approach is one way to act on President Nelson's charge to repent daily.
+This kind of approach is one way to act on President Nelson's invitation to repent daily.

 There are a few tricks to setting excellent PoWeR goals.
 The first is about balance.
 If you are anything like me you want to progress quickly so you might set 4 difficult goals that will stretch you and 2 simple goals that support you.
 Then after trying for a week or two but never getting more than 3 complete PoWeR days in a row you give up and think the system is stupid and doesn't work.
-Been there, done that, got the t-shirt.
 It's important to remember you are trying to do 6 goals.
 Even doing 6 very simple goals each day is difficult.
 Because of that, I recommend that you only have 1, maybe 2, goals that stretch you and the other 4 or 5 support you.
 These supporting goals should be so simple that you could almost do them by accident.
 You should still be intentional about them, but if they are not this simple at the beginning, then it is really hard to get the momentum needed to make lasting change.

 That leads to the second trick for succeeding with PoWeR goals, start where you are.
 That sounds cliche but it's also how you design goals that work.
 Take what you are already doing and stretch it just a little bit.
 Let's use scripture reading as an example.
-Many people and programs encourage you to spend at least 30 minutes a day studying the word of God.
+Many people encourage you to spend at least 30 minutes a day studying the word of God.
 I think that is an excellent goal if you are already consistently reading for extended periods of time.
-But if I'm working with somebody who has that as their goal even though they rarely read in the last month, warning flags go up and odds are very high they will not accomplish this goal.
+But if I'm working with somebody who has that as their goal even though they have barely read any scriptures in the last month, warning flags go up and odds are very high they will not accomplish this goal.
 If someone usually doesn't even open the scriptures, then stretching them just a little means getting them to open the book daily.
-In that situation we often set a goal like, "read at least 5 verses every day."
+In that situation, we often set a goal like, "read at least 5 verses every day."
 Sometimes it's even more rudimentary than that.
 The key is to honestly identify what you are already doing, then figure out how to stretch it just a little bit.

 Another helpful trick is to set very detailed goals.
 The more defined they are, the easier it is to accomplish the goals.
 You can apply the whole SMART goal acronym if you're familiar with it.
 If you're not, the idea is to clarify what counts and what doesn't.
 In other words, how will you know when you have, without question, completed this goal?
 An example may help.
 Many people set a goal to serve others daily.
 But that is so broad that smiling at a stranger in the grocery store would count.
 While that is a good thing to do, you are capable of much more.
 When you specify something like "pick up and throw away 5 pieces of litter on my morning walk" you don't have to think back on the day and try to remember if you served, you can know with confidence whether or not you got all 5 pieces of trash and disposed of them.